alienemoji/form-templates/README.md

 # form-templates
+HTML forms with various integrations.

-HTML forms with hCaptcha integration.
-Python script for processing the captcha + mail
+Grey1 - Dark grey themed contact form with hCaptcha and Python script for processing the captcha + mail